🇮🇹

 🍷

-Aperitivo buffets Milan, Turin, and Bologna's free aperitivo spreads — served with drinks from 6pm — contain cured meats, cheese, bruschetta with hidden toppings, and finger food with embedded dairy or anchovy.
-Ask which items are entirely plant-based or treat the spread as decoration.
+Milan, Turin, and Bologna offer free buffet spreads with early evening drinks.
+These spreads contain cured meats, cheese, bruschetta with non-vegan toppings, and finger food with hidden dairy or anchovy.
+Ask specifically which items contain no animal products before serving yourself.
+Treating the spread as decoration is often the more realistic option.

-Small hilltop towns One trattoria, no nearby supermarket, no plant milk, no exceptions to the house recipe.
-Multi-day stays in rural agriturismo reward stocking up before you arrive.
-Farms focused on cheesemaking or cured meats are the hardest environments to navigate.
+A single trattoria, no nearby supermarket, one house recipe with no exceptions.
+Multi-day stays in rural agriturismo or hilltop towns reward stocking provisions before arrival.
+Farms focused on cheesemaking or cured meats are the hardest settings to navigate.
+Self-catering accommodation is strongly recommended for any rural itinerary lasting more than two nights.

 Is this ranking right?